sullie-dev/sullie-dev/README.md

 A bit about me:
 - 🔭 I’m currently working on [Lynksy] & a socail media bot
 - 🌱 I’m currently learning React.js & Python
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on interesting open source projects
 - ⚡ Fun fact: I am an avid fisher and gamer

 ### Connect with me on: